waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     4. Do NOT re-challenge the gym until the team is properly prepared.

 ## 5. Agent Development Notes
-*   **`party_health_assessor` (Needs Refinement):** The logic is flawed.
-It rated my party 'HEALTHY' when my key counter (SPARKY) was at 50% HP. **Action Plan:** I will redefine this agent to give higher weight to the health of key strategic Pokémon (e.g., gym counters) and consider a Pokémon below 75% HP as a 'caution' trigger.
+*   **`party_health_assessor` (Refined):** The logic has been updated to give higher weight to the health of key strategic Pokémon.
-*   **`path_validator_agent`:** A reliable agent for checking if a manually plotted path is valid.
+*   **`pathfinder_agent`:** A reliable agent for checking if a manually plotted path is valid.
 Use this before committing to long, complex movements.
+Its paths do not account for moving NPCs.

 ## 6. Non-Battling NPCs
 *   Cerulean City Cool Trainer F at (30, 27)
 *   Cerulean City Cool Trainer M at (32, 21)
 *   Cerulean Mart Cool Trainer M at (4, 6) (gives advice)

-## 7. Current Walkthrough Hint
+## 7. Current Strategy: Cerulean City
-*   The path north of Cerulean City is blocked by a police officer.
-To remove him, I must resolve the situation at the 'burgled house' in the northeast of the city.
+*   **Objective:** Find the 'burgled house' in the northeast to unblock the path north.

-## 8. Strategic Correction (Cerulean City)
-*   **My Navigation Failure:** My manual navigation and over-reliance on a flawed `pathfinder_agent` led me to incorrectly conclude the city was physically split.
-This was wrong.
-*   **Source of Truth:** The `Reachable Unseen Tiles` list from the game state is the ultimate truth.
-If it says a path exists, one does, even if my agent fails to find it.
-*   **New Strategy:** I must return to my original lead: the 'burgled house' in the northeast.
-I will systematically explore the northern part of the city on foot to find the 'narrow, hidden passage' mentioned in the hint, instead of relying on single, long-distance pathfinding queries.
+*   **Key Hint:** There is a 'narrow, hidden passage'.
+*   **Plan:** Systematically explore the alleys and gaps in the northern section of the city to find this passage.
+I will rely on my `pathfinder_agent` for all navigation to avoid getting lost.